The mud volcano capital of the world

-(CNN) — Stretching to the horizon, the gray-white earth rises in peaks, like a well-whipped meringue petrified into mud and rock.
+(CNN) — Stretching to the horizon, the gray-white earth rises in peaks like a well-whipped meringue petrified into mud and rock.

 A keen wind whips these otherworldly hills, while the land underfoot is cracked and scaly.